balacode/cmdx/README.md

 Lists duplicate files in the specified folder (or source and target folders).
 Does not delete or change any files.

+To list all identical files in /source folder:

     cmdx ld /source

-Lists all identical files in /source folder.
+To list list all files in */target* that have identical files in */source*:

     cmdx ld /source /target
-Lists all files in /target that have identical files in /source.

 **RD (ren-dup): Rename Duplicate Files**

+Given two folder paths: */source* and */target*,
+this command finds files in /target that are identical to files
+in /source and renames them to their file names in /source:

     cmdx rd /source /target

-Given two folders: /source and /target, this command
-finds files in /target that are identical to files in
-/source and renames them to their file names in /source.

 **RH (ren-hash): Rename-Hash**
 Renames files by prefixing their name with a hash.

 ## Text Manipulation Commands:

 **FW (file-words):**
-Lists all words with alphanumeric characters from {file}.
+Lists all words with alphanumeric characters from {file}:

+    cmdx fw {file}

 **ME (mark-errors):**
 Inserts build errors as comments at the source of the error,